Skip to Main Content

 For level 6/7 students

-Look at the 'check your progress' box at the bottom of this page to make sure you have completed all the steps for this stage of your search
+Look at the 'check your progress' box at the bottom of this page to make sure you have completed all the steps for this stage of your search.

-Searching for your literature
+Searching for literature on your topics

 Main databases for health

-The following databases are fundamental for any health-related literature search.
+The following databases are fundamental for any health-related literature search:

 Additional databases

-• Scopus - Large multidisciplinary citation database indexing 15,000 peer-reviewed journals
+• Scopus - Large multidisciplinary citation database indexing 15,000+ peer-reviewed journals.

-• AMED - Allied and Complementary Medicine - available with your Open Athens account.
+• AMED Allied and Complementary Medicine - Available with your Open Athens account.

-• EMCARE - Nursing and Allied Health Database - available with your Open Athens account.
+• EMCARE Nursing and Allied Health database - Available with your Open Athens account.

-• HMIC - Health Management Information Consortium - useful for queries about management of healthcare - available with your Open Athens account.
+• HMIC Health Management Information Consortium - Useful for queries about management of healthcare, available with your Open Athens account.

 Check your progress